otisibor/serverless-database-to-datalake-ETL-with-AWS-Glue/2_ExtractDataWithGlue/README.md

 1. Enter a prefix for the tables created so you can easily recognise them.
 You can enter ```rds_mysql_```

 1. Review the entries and click **Finish** to complete the crawler creation.

+	You can test that your connection is properly configured by clicking the **Connections** menu on the left of the AWS Glue console page, selecting the checkbox next to your newly created Connection then click the Test Connection button.
+The test will take a few minutes and you will be informed if connection to your RDS instance from AWS Glue is successful or not.